EmmaLawlor/Quizzy-Rascal/README.md

     - Color codes were take from [htmlcolorcodes.com](https://htmlcolorcodes.com/)

 - Transitions/Animations
+    - A fade in/out effect was applied to the quiz-area of the Quiz page to enhance user experience and visual appearance.
+    - When the user selects and answer to the displayed question, the answer button first turns red or green depending on whether the answer was correct/incorrect.
+    - The entire quiz container then fades out and fades back in, displaing a new question to the user.

 ### Wireframes
 - The wireframes for this project were created using (Balsamiq)[https://balsamiq.com/]